-Essay: Jean-Luc Plouvier, Chute libre : souvenir et remarques sur mon travail avec Fausto Romitelli, Circuit, Volume 24, n°3, 2014
+Essay: Jean-Luc Plouvier, Chute libre : souvenirs et remarques sur mon travail avec Fausto Romitelli, Circuit, Volume 24, n°3, 2014

 Essay: Eric Denut, A short index, on our blog